Glen Coffee: 2008 season

-In the 2008 season, Coffee was the starter in all 14 games, though shared time with two other running backs, Roy Upchurch and Mark Ingram II Coffee's first 100-yard rushing performance came in the fourth game of the season in a 49–14 rout of Arkansas.
+In the 2008 season, Coffee was the starter in all 14 games, though he shared time with two other running backs, Roy Upchurch and Mark Ingram II.
+Coffee's first 100-yard rushing performance came in the fourth game of the season in a 49–14 rout of Arkansas.
 He carried the ball ten times for 162 yards and two touchdowns, including his career-long run of 87 yards.
 In the following game, Coffee again scored twice in a 41–30 upset over #3 Georgia, finishing the game with 23 carries for 86 yards.
 Coffee's career best game came in the following week in a 17–14 win over Kentucky, as he ran for 218 yards on 25 attempts, including a 78-yard touchdown run in the first quarter.
 His 218 yards was the most by an Alabama running back since Shaun Alexander in 1996.
 Alabama clinched a berth in the 2008 SEC Championship Game with a 27–21 overtime victory over LSU, in which Coffee rushed for 126 yards and one touchdown.
 In the annual Iron Bowl, he ran for his fourth 100+ yard game in a 36–0 rout of rival Auburn with 144 yards and one touchdown.
 After rushing for 112 yards in the SEC Championship game loss to Florida, Coffee was held to his season low in the 2009 Sugar Bowl against Utah.
 The Utes defense held Coffee to 36 yards on 13 attempts in a 31–17 Utah victory.

 In his best statistical season at Alabama, Coffee ran for 1,383 yards and ten touchdowns, while averaging 5.9 yards per carry.
 With his season's performance, Coffee was named to the Associated Press All-SEC first-team.
-On January 9, 2009, Coffee announced he would forgo his Senior year and declare for the 2009 NFL Draft.
+On January 9, 2009, Coffee announced he would forgo his Senior year and declare for the 2009 NFL draft.
 He was represented by sports agent Todd Crannell of Q2 Sports & Entertainment.